GAC: Stabilizing Asynchronous RL Training for LLMs via Gradient Alignment Control: On-Policy Gradient Alignment Across Model Scales

 This gradient-geometry perspective constitutes a key contribution of our work.
-Existing analyses of asynchronous RL typically diagnose instability through distributional mismatch or surrogate-level trust-region violations (e.g., elevated clip fraction).
 We show that consecutive-gradient cosine similarity provides a direct, early indicator of training stability that precedes these conventional diagnostics, enabling proactive intervention before performance degradation occurs.